Quantcast Photo Enforced: April 2009

 4) Out of State plates - Not sure about this one in every State?

-5) Weather related image distortion due to rain, snow, dust or wind
+5) Weather-related image distortion due to rain, snow, dust or wind

 6) Invalid or temporary license plates

-7) No DMV match to the registered vehicle driver, some states only require photo of the vehicle
+7) No DMV match to the registered vehicle driver, some states only require a photo of the vehicle

 8) Traffic signal, camera, flash malfunction